 By practice I am a social worker.
-But social work, specifically, Lighthouse Therapeutic Community Outreach, LLC is much more than just therapy for children and families.
+But social work, specifically, Lighthouse Therapeutic Community Outreach, LLC is much more than just therapy for children.

 Since opening my private practice I have served the Topeka community as: